ChrisCavs/rallax.js/README.md

 $ npm install rallax.js --save
 ```

-### Import

-Import Rallax, naming it according to your preference.
+Then, import Rallax, naming it according to your preference.

 ```es6
 import rallax from 'rallax.js'